Built by teens. Fueled by pizza.

 “I love the JSC vibe.
 It’s a safe place, a place where I can learn about Jewish traditions and culture and where I can connect with other Jewish teens.
 I’ve discovered that there are so many ways to be Jewish, and that’s made me more comfortable and even proud of being Jewish.”

 “I mean, I was Jewish before I joined, but I’ve learned so much about Judaism, the Jewish culture, and Israel.
 Honestly, I didn’t really enjoy Hebrew school, but JSC isn’t that.
 It’s comfortable and interesting and really, really fun.”

 “I woke up this morning feeling sad, and then I remembered it was Thursday, and I had JSC today, my whole day changed for the better.”

 Does my high school have a Jewish Student Connection Club?

 Look at our website to see if your high school currently has a Jewish club.
 If you do not see your school on the list, reach out to firstname.lastname@example.org.

 How do I start a Jewish Student Connection Club at my high school?

-If you are a currently high school student and would like to start a Jewish club at your school, email email@example.com.
-Jewish clubs are teen led and must be initiated by current students.
+If you are a current high school student and would like to start a Jewish club at your school, email email@example.com.
+Jewish clubs are teen-led and must be initiated by current students.

 What are the requirements to starting a club at my school?